ShortCutz Amsterdam: Juries

 The jury composed of an ambassador and various film directors, actors, culture, and art personalities, determine the prizes for the best short films in the competition.
 The juries hold the responsibility for choosing the monthly winner and which films will receive a Mr. Zee award.

 Notable jury members: Waldemar Torenstra, George Sluizer, Laser 3.14, Tygo Gernandt, Hanna Verboom, Mijke de Jong, Roel Reiné, Eddy Terstall, Ariane Schluter, Rutger Hauer, Jan Harlan, Willeke van Ammelrooy, Pieter Kuijpers.

+Guests of Honor

+Every year guests of honor are invited to speak about their experiences in film creation.